BUY UP Index’s goal is to show you which companies are committed to gender equality, so you can shop accordingly—and use your spending power for good.

 We only rate consumer-focused industries that are traded on the public markets. because they must disclose information that privately-held companies are not required to.
 In the future, we’ll invite private companies to self-report.

 We choose around 15 of the largest, most commonly known companies for each industry.
-Note that some conglomerates might be listed in more than one industry, and their ratings may vary in each, because different brands tend to have varied marketing and philanthropy.
+Note that some conglomerates might be listed in more than one industry, and their ratings may vary in each, although the corporate information on leadership and policies will be the same, different brands will have different marketing and philanthropy which can affect their scores.

 BUY UP Index shows the top six brands of a company sold in the US, based on sales or brand ranking lists.
 A company’s minor brands are also searchable on the Platform.
 However, Beauty, Apparel, and Athletic Apparel do NOT include licensed brands under “major brands.”